 Don’t Forget Changi Airport

-Oh, I don’t mean go here for a day trip – even though many of the locals do! – but if you have a few hours to waste before your flight, well, there are plenty of worse places to spend it!
+Oh, I don’t mean go here for a day trip – even though many of the locals do! – but if you have a few hours to waste before your flight, well, there are plenty of worse places to spend it than Changi Airport.

 You can chill out in the sunflower garden or the butterfly garden, test out the highest slide in an airport, watch a free movie or play free video games.